binhex/arch-mineos-node/README.md

 This allows the front-end to provide system health, disk and memory usage, and logging in real-time.

+The front-end also allows you to create and manage a multitude of Java based servers, including Mojang Java, Spigot, Nukkit, Forge and many other popular minecraft server types.
+You can create archives and restore points of your world's straight from the web ui, meaning loss of important playtime is minimised.

 **Build notes**

 GitHub master branch of MineOS-node for Linux.